-The Annual General Meeting for the extended fiscal year July 2019 - December 2020 took place on May 18, 2021.
+The Annual General Meeting for the fiscal year January - December 2021 took place on May 16, 2022.
 In order to reduce the spread of the virus causing COVID-19, the Annual General Meeting was held through postal voting and thus without the physical presence of shareholders, proxies and/or external parties.
 The minutes from the Annual General Meeting can be found at www. mobergpharma.se under corporate governance.
 At the Annual General Meeting, it was resolved to authorize the Board, on one or more occasions until the next Annual General Meeting, to decide on new issues of shares with preferential rights, or that deviate from the shareholders' preferential rights.
-The total number of shares covered by such new issues may correspond to a total of no more than 20% of the shares in the company at the time of the Annual General Meeting for the extended fiscal year July 2019 - December 2020.
+The total number of shares covered by such new issues may correspond to a total of no more than 20% of the shares in the company at the time of the Annual General Meeting for the fiscal year January - December 2021.